 Still not convinced that renewable energy is right for you?
 Read on to get further insight into the environmental benefits of renewable energy and find out how sustainable electricity generation can minimise pollution, preserve our delicate ecosystems and positively shape Australia’s electricity industry.

 You’ve probably heard the term ‘greenhouse gases’ thrown around a lot, but what exactly are these mysterious substances and why are they so bad for the planet?
-Well, as the Parliament of Australia explained, greenhouse gases are gases that exist in the atmosphere and trap heat.
+Well, greenhouse gases exist in the atmosphere and trap heat.

 While most of these gases exist naturally, over the last 100 years, the global dependency on carbon-containing fuels such as coal, methane and oil products has resulted in an increase of carbon dioxide in Earth’s atmosphere.
 Consequently, temperatures have risen, and now governments around the world are looking at ways they can reduce their greenhouse gas emissions to create a sustainable planet for the future.